 To Make the Dressing

-1. Prep the ingredients: Add olive oil, lemon juice, harissa sauce, honey, garlic, salt, and black pepper in a mason jar.
+- Prep the ingredients: Add olive oil, lemon juice, harissa sauce, honey, garlic, salt, and black pepper in a mason jar.
+You can use a small bowl and a whisk as well, but I find that the mason jar is easier when it comes to making salad dressings.

 To Assemble the Bowls

-3. Add the condiments: Using a spoon or a small cookie scoop – affiliate link (just like they do at CAVA), add a scoop of hummus, tzatziki, and Crazy feta.
-Continue adding chopped cucumbers, tomatoes, corn, and pickled onions.
+- Add the condiments: Using a spoon or a small cookie scoop – affiliate link (just like they do at CAVA), add a scoop of hummus, tzatziki, and Crazy feta.
+The scoop ensures a clean presentation and consistent portions, something I picked up after visiting CAVA multiple times and recreating the process at home.
+Then, continue adding chopped cucumbers, tomatoes, corn, and pickled onions for crunch and brightness.

 How To Make Ahead and Store Leftovers?